 Starting at the seed stage, early in the karmic cycle, through to the bud emerging from the dirty water, representing a person following the path of spirituality and leaving attachment behind, and finally blossoming, this is when a person has become fully awakened and has achieved nirvana.

-Lotus flower symbolism and Hinduism
+Symbolism and Hinduism

 The association between the Lotus flower and Hinduism is fairly complex with the flower having many roles to play, both in the creation and in awakening.

 The flower is associated with Vishnu, who following tender care as he slept from Lakshmi, was awakened by the creation sound Om.
 Then follows a Lotus flower blossoming from the navel of Vishnu.

 A top the Lotus was Brahma, who upon Vishnu’s command created the world.
 All of the gods and goddesses of Hinduism are associated with a pink Lotus flower, as this is considered to be the most divine and is only awarded to those of the highest standing.